 The Board is responsible for determining and reviewing compensation arrangements and evaluating performance for the Managing Director and the CFO/Company Secretary.
 The evaluations consider specific criteria outlined in the position descriptions and measurement of individual key performance indicators.
-Performance evaluations were undertaken during the period for the Managing Director.
-No evaluation was undertaken for the CFO/Secretary during the period.
+Performance evaluations were undertaken during the period for the Managing Director and the CFO/Secretary.